-CEO TSR - PSUs
+CEO TSR - PSUs - CHANGE IN VALUE

-(1) For the award granted in 2017, the value shown is the final value.
+(1) For the award granted in 2018, the value shown is the final value.

 These graphics emphasize the realizable value of Mr. Ventura's TSR-PSUs are significantly aligned with stockholder value.
-Values for this illustration for 2018, 2019 and 2020 were determined with the following inputs:
+Values for this illustration for 2019, 2020 and 2021 were determined with the following inputs:

-- Our closing stock price as of March 26, 2021 was \$10.88; and - Our rank in our TSR peer group and the corresponding payout percentage as measured under our performance unit program: 100% for 2018, 100% for 2019 and 188% for 2020. - Performance Based Reserves and Production Growth Per Share (Debt Adjusted).
+- · Our closing stock price as of March 25, 2022 was \$31.52; and - Our rank in our TSR peer group and the corresponding payout percentage as measured under our performance unit program: 171% for 2019, 186% for 2020 and 117% for 2021. - Performance Based Reserves and Production Growth Per Share (Debt Adjusted) (PGPS/RGPS).
 In 2017, the Committee added Production and Reserves Growth per share to the long-term incentive program, calculated on an absolute basis and debt-adjusted.
 This metric measures our ability to increase production and reserves without commensurate increase in debt or shares outstanding.
 The use of a debt adjusted measure mitigates the risk that management increases reserves and production by increasing the drilling budget using debt imprudently.
+In 2021, the Committee replaced Production and Reserve Growth per share with two new internal measures Debt/EBITDAX and Emissions Performance over a three-year performance period.
+Debt to EBITDAX is calculated as total long-term debt divided by EBITDAX, a non-GAAP measure.
+EBITDAX represents earnings before interest, taxes, depreciation and amortization and exploration expense, as approved by the Compensation Committee.
+In setting the performance targets, a mid-cycle price of \$2.90 per mcfe was used.
+Emissions Performance considered the publically announced intention to have net zero scope/greenhouse gas emissions on a CO2e/mmcfe basis by the end of 2025 using a linear reduction from 2019 actual of 0.35 resulting in a ratable decline to net zero in 2025.

-2020 PSUs - PGPS/RGPS.
-The performance period began January 1, 2020 and ends December 31, 2022.
-The number of shares earned at the end of the three-year period will be determined as follows, based on the annual payout percentages over the three year period: (i) 1/3 of the award is based on 2020 targets; (ii) 1/3 of the award will be based on performance targets to be established for 2021 and (iii) 1/3 of the award will be based on performance to be established for 2022.
-For each year, a minimum performance level has been or will be established.
-For performance at the minimum level, shares will be forfeited and will not carry over to any future period.
-Performance is measured relative to a target determined by the Compensation Committee.
-The table below summarizes these grants in 2020.
+2021 PSUs.
+The performance period began January 1, 2021 and ends December 31, 2023.
+The number of shares earned at the end of the three-year period will be determined as follows, will be based on performance established in 2021.
+For performance at the minimum level, shares will be forfeited.
+Performance is measured relative to the target determined by the Compensation Committee.
+The table below summarizes these grants in 2021:

-Performance Metric Production Growth Per Share (PGPS) Reserves Growth Per Share (RGPS) Performance Period 3 years 3 years Form of Payout Stock Stock Performance basis Debt-adjusted production growth per share - absolute basis Debt adjusted reserve growth per share - absolute basis Minimum Payout 0% 0% Performance Resulting in Minimum Payout PGPS of less than 0% RGPS of less than 0% Target Payout 100% 100% Performance Resulting in Target Payout PGPS of greater than or equal to 3% RGPS of greater than or equal to 3% Maximum Payout 200% 200% Performance Resulting in Maximum Payout PGPS of greater than or equal to 10% RGPS of greater than or equal to 10%
+Performance Metric DEBT/EBITDAX (1) Emissions Performance (EP) Performance Period 3 years 3 years Form of Payout Stock Stock Performance basis Debt/EBITDAX using a pre-defined mid-cycle price (1) Scope/Emissions Intensity of offsets on a CO2/mmcfe basis Minimum Payout 0% 0% Performance Resulting in Minimum Payout Debt/EBITDAX of more than 2.0X EP of more than 0.12% Target Payout 100% 100% Performance Resulting in Target Payout Debt/EBITDAX of 1.5X EP of 0.10 Maximum Payout 200% 200% Performance Resulting in Maximum Payout Debt/EBITDAX of less than 1.0X EP lower than 0.05